 Here’s a simple exercise: Close your eyes, take a deep breath, and envision a space that makes you feel secure.
 What are you doing in the room?
 How does it look?

 Spend time imagining this.
 When you’re done, jot down what you saw on a piece of paper so you can reference it later.
 Use this as a guide to help you make remodeling design decisions for you and your needs.
-Don’t worry about the trends!
+Don’t worry about the current trends!
 (Unless they speak to you.)

 Bluestem Understands How Wellness Impacts Your Home (And Your Life)

-Hopefully, these ideas will help inspire you as you think about creating your own personal space.
+Hopefully, these ideas will help inspire you as you think about creating your own personal wellness space.
 When you’re ready to talk about bringing your ideas to life, set up a consultation with our Bluestem team.

 Our strategic design methods and artistic approach to remodeling prioritizes your mental well-being and aims to create synergy in your home.
 By focusing on both functionality and aesthetics, we create spaces that meet each homeowner’s specific needs and strive to create spaces that are uniquely yours.